randomdude441/Axis-Control/README.md

 # Axis-Control
-rocket league mod that allows you to control any game variable using triggers or joystick values.
+Rocket league mod that allows you to control any game variable using triggers or joystick values. (work in progress)